jakkaj/kubecfg/readme.md

 A simple command line tool to add and remove kubectl config files to your environment.

+The basic premise is this: You have a number of Kube environments. kubectl supports having those environment configs in different files.
+This app helps you add and remove files to the saved kubectl environment variable $KUBECONFIG.
+It saves this in ~/.bashrc.

+Find the file you want to add, run `kubecfg -a <filename>` and boom, added. `-r` to remove it.

 **Note** This is not currently working on Windows in Powershell or CMD, only Bash.
 It's a work in progress.

 ## Installation